-AN EXAMPLE OF EXTRAORDINARY OF HIV Criminalization GONE WRONG IN THE UNITED STATES.
-BOB LEAHY TALK WITH LIEUTENANT - COLONEL KEN PINKELA, WARRANT THE COURT MARTIAL AND SENTENCED TO PASS A TIME IN PRISON FOR ALLEGED EXPOSE ANOTHER OFFICIAL TO HIV WHEN NO SEXUAL CONTACT OCCURRED, SAYS PINKELA.
+AN EXTRAORDINARY EXAMPLE OF THE CRIMINALIZATION OF HIV DID WRONG IN THE UNITED STATES.
+BOB LEAHY TALKED WITH THE MINISTER - COLONEL KEN PINKELA, CALLED TO THE MARTIAL CUT AND SENTENCED TO PASS A TIME IN PRISON FOR ALLEGEDLY EXPOSE ANOTHER OFFICIAL TO HIV WHEN NO SEXUAL CONTACT HAPPENED, PINKELA SAYS.

 Bob Leahy: Thanks for chatting with PositiveLite.com about your case.
 Now before we start it, I want you to tell me first about your background.

 Ken Pinkela: Of course!
 Ken Pinkela is still a Lieutenant - Colonel active in the Army (US).
 I had a wonderful career - was very lucky to have lived in different parts of the world and have worked in several patents.
 I really miss it.
 Right now I'm living in New York.
 I have 47 years.

 Yes, in the War of the original Gulf, in Desert Storm, Bosnia, Kosovo ...